 Mountain Adventure Parks

 At Cranmore's Mountain Adventure Park, variety is the spice of summer life!
-Try the bungy trampoline and summer tubing, then ride Spider Mountain, the mountain coaster and the Soaring Eagle, a zipline offering the sensation of flying.
-The Aerial Adventure Park has five elevated courses with two hours of fun — and it caters for all ages and abilities.
+Try the bungee trampoline and summer tubing, then ride Spider Mountain, the mountain coaster, and the Soaring Eagle, a zipline offering the sensation of flying.
+The Aerial Adventure Park has five elevated courses with two hours of fun — and it caters to all ages and abilities.
 Close to Lake Winnipesaukee, Gunstock Mountain Resort keeps all ages busy.
-New this year is the Big Air Bag: fly through the air and land on a soft air bag.
 The Aerial Treetop Adventure course is a series of ziplines, suspended bridges and scramble nets.
 Or, stay on terra firma for the off-road Segway X2 tour.
 Families love Loon Mountain, where the Aerial Forest Adventure Park is exciting for all.
 Five courses include climbing ladders, crossing bridges, riding ziplines and walking from platform to platform high in the trees.
 But Loon has much more.
 Bounce on the bungee trampoline; take a Segway tour; tackle the climbing wall; bike the backcountry forest trails.

 Wildcat Mountain's Alpine Disc Golf course is just as much fun — and as frustrating — as traditional golf.
 But this 9-hole course also has amazing views of Mount Washington.
 The resort's ZipRider is equally scenic and has four lines that descend 2,100 feet — so friends can experience zipping side by side!
 Other amusement park adventures in the White Mountains: Whale's Tale Waterpark, Storyland (for young children), Santa's Village and Clark's Trading Post.